Nick Klutka: Professional football

 In March 1946, he agreed to play for the Buffalo Bisons of the All-America Football Conference.
 He appeared in 11 games for the Bisons, four as a starter.
 Klutka played end for the Bisons and also handled placekicking.

-Later years
+Later life

 After his playing career ended, Klutia was a high school coach in Van Wert, Ohio.

 He died in 2003 in Van Wert.